dev8523/Java-String-Examples/README.md

 # Java-String-Examples
-This has the examples to cover up String in Java.
+This repository has all the examples to cover up String in Java.